Einstein ring: History

-(In this statement, β is the Einstein Radius currently denoted by $\theta_1,$ as in the expression above.)
+(In this statement, β is the Einstein Angle currently denoted by $\theta_1,$ as in the expression above.)
 However, Einstein was only considering the chance of observing Einstein rings produced by stars, which is low – the chance of observing those produced by larger lenses such as galaxies or black holes is higher since the angular size of an Einstein ring increases with the mass of the lens.

 The first complete Einstein ring, designated B1938+666, was discovered by collaboration between astronomers at the University of Manchester and NASA's Hubble Space Telescope in 1998.

 There have apparently not been any observations of a star forming an Einstein ring with another star, but there is a 45% chance of this happening in early May, 2028 when Alpha Centauri A passes between us and a distant red star.

 Known Einstein rings

 Hundreds of gravitational lenses are currently known.
 About half a dozen of them are partial Einstein rings with diameters up to an arcsecond, although as either the mass distribution of the lenses is not perfectly axially symmetrical, or the source, lens, and observer are not perfectly aligned, we have yet to see a perfect Einstein ring.
 Most rings have been discovered in the radio range.
 The degree of completeness needed for an image seen through a gravitational lens to qualify as an Einstein ring is yet to be defined.

 The first Einstein ring was discovered by Hewitt et al. (1988), who observed the radio source MG1131+0456 using the Very Large Array.
 This observation saw a quasar lensed by a nearer galaxy into two separate but very similar images of the same object, the images stretched round the lens into an almost complete ring.
 These dual images are another possible effect of the source, lens, and observer not being perfectly aligned.

 The first complete Einstein ring to be discovered was B1938+666, which was found by King et al. (1998) via optical follow-up with the Hubble Space Telescope of a gravitational lens imaged with MERLIN.
 The galaxy causing the lens at B1938+666 is an ancient elliptical galaxy, and the image we see through the lens is a dark dwarf satellite galaxy, which we would otherwise not be able to see with current technology.

 In 2005, the combined power of the Sloan Digital Sky Survey (SDSS) with the Hubble Space Telescope was used in the Sloan Lens ACS (SLACS) Survey to find 19 new gravitational lenses, 8 of which showed Einstein rings, these are the 8 shown in the adjacent image.
 As of 2009, this survey has found 85 confirmed gravitational lenses but there is not yet a number for how many show Einstein rings.
 This survey is responsible for most of the recent discoveries of Einstein rings in the optical range, following are some examples which were found: